Trip to Ajanta & Ellora Caves

 Taj Of Deccan: Bibi Ka Maqbara

-Bibi Ka Maqbara draws its inspiration from the famous Taj Mahal of Agra built by none other than Prince Azam Shah’s grandfather, Mughal emperor Shah Jahan, in memory of his wife Mumtaz Mahal.
-Azam Shah intended to build a monument that would rival the Taj Mahal.
 Unfortunately, he lacked the treasury his grandfather had access to, as well as the skilled labour the treasury bought, resulting in a poor copy of the latter.
 Even so, Bibi Ka Maqbara is an architectural wonder with intricate designs, carved motifs, an imposing structure and beautifully landscaped Mughal-style gardens.
 Due to its strong resemblance to the Taj Mahal, it is lovingly called the “Taj of the Deccan”.

-Goodbye Aurangabad - See you later
+Goodbye, Aurangabad - See you later

-Best Time To Visit
+Best Time To Visit Aurangabad

-• June to March is the best time to visit Ajanta & Ellora Caves due to the pleasant weather.
+June to March is the best time to visit Ajanta & Ellora Caves due to the pleasant weather.

 Differences Between Ajanta & Ellora Caves

-• Distance: Both the caves are 100 km away from each other.
+Distance: Both the caves are 100 km away from each other.
 Ajanta Caves is 104 km from Aurangabad, while Ellora Caves is 29 km away from Aurangabad.

-• Shape: Ajanta Caves are carved in a horse-shoe shaped rock.
+Shape: Ajanta Caves are carved in a horseshoe shaped rock.
 Ellora Caves are scattered randomly.

-• Funded by: Funds for the construction of Ajanta Caves were provided by various rulers, mainly Vakataka Dynasty and Satvahana Dynasty.
+Funded by: Funds for the construction of Ajanta Caves were provided by various rulers, mainly the Vakataka Dynasty and Satvahana Dynasty.
 Ellora Caves were majorly built under the rule of Chalukya, Kalachuri and Rashtrakuta rulers.

-• Don’t forget to hire a tour guide as a one to one attention is exactly what you will need for a wonderful, unforgettable experience.
-Authorized Tour Guide at Ajanta will cost you Rs.
-1800 and at Ellora will cost you INR 50 for a group of 1-9 people.
-You have to ask for them at the ticket counter.
+Don’t forget to hire a tour guide, as one-to-one attention is exactly what you will need for a wonderful, unforgettable experience.
+Authorized Tour Guide at

 😉 thank you the travel blueprint for explaining us clearly where should we go.